-The concierge are located on this floor, we managed to grab Peter on our way out to ask directions to Cadbury World.
+The concierge are located on this floor, I managed to grab Peter on our way out to ask directions to Cadbury World.
 Wish we’d asked him more questions during our stay but I’m very independent and decided I already knew where to go!
 There are lifts here that take you straight up to the 4th floor – this is where you’ll find the grand reception to check in.
-Starr checked us in, a very lovely friendly girl who appeared interested in our stay, asking us if we were celebrating (which we were – a late anniversary), what we had planned, and giving us all the information we needed for our stay.
+Starr checked us in, a very lovely friendly girl who appeared interested in our stay, what we had planned, and giving us all the information we needed for our stay.
 As our room wasn’t quite ready (even though we were early) they moved some rooms around so we could check in.
 Finally Starr pointed us in the direction of the lifts to head upstairs, gave us instructions on the key cards and wished us a lovely stay.

 Bedroom: Executive Double

 We were very lucky to have been booked into an Executive Double bedroom.
 Not only was the bedroom spacious, light, and beautifully decorated, we also got access as Executive Guests to their Executive Suite on the 11th floor.
 A quick swipe of our key card on the entrance gave us access to the lounge area with TV, music and plenty of comfortable seating where we could relax away from the hustle of the bar.
 During the day the lounge was topped us with soft drinks and snacks and between 6pm and 9pm we were also served free alcohol – so you can easily justify the extra money spending on the upgrade.
 On one evening we were served by Remisa in the lounge, again like Starr she was chatty and genuinely seemed interested in talking to us – the customer service couldn’t be faulted during our stay.